ZTiKnl/sara/README.md

 ```
 aplay test.wav
 ```
-Anything on support beyond this should be requested at alsa/festival/linux forums I guess...
+Anything on support beyond this should be requested at alsa/linux forums I guess, feel free to ask, but don't *expect* an answer...

 ### Other issues:
 #### Sonus/Google Cloud Speech API